DigitalPatterns/talospi/docs/setup/upgrade_consul_to_tls.md

 #### Step 3 - Update Consul to use TLS

+Ensure that *tls.yaml* and *tls_1.yaml* have the correct subject alternative name for you cluster. e.g:

+`serverAdditionalDNSSANs: ["consul-server.consul.svc.cluster.local"]`

 Then upload the generated key and cert as Kube secrets, after which a Helm will perform a rolling restart.
 ```bash
 kubectl -n consul create secret generic consul-ca-key --from-file='tls.key=./pki_consul_intermediate.key.pem'